Quantitative electroencephalography: Details

 Techniques used in digital signal analysis are extended to the analysis of electroencephalography (EEG).
 These include wavelet analysis and Fourier analysis, with new focus on shared activity between rhythms including phase synchrony (coherence, phase lag) and magnitude synchrony (comodulation/correlation, and asymmetry).

 The analog signal comprises a microvoltage time series of the EEG, sampled digitally and sampling rates adequate to over-sample the signal (using the Nyquist principle of exceeding twice the highest frequency being detected).
 Modern EEG amplifiers use adequate sampling to resolve the EEG across the traditional medical band from DC to 70 or 100 Hz, using sample rates of 250/256, 500/512, to over 1000 samples per second, depending on the intended application.

+Current IFCN and ILAE minimum standards recommend that a sampling rate of at least 256 Hz be used for routine and sleep EEG.
 QEEG can be performed by open-source toolboxes such as EEGLAB or the Neurophysiological Biomarker Toolbox.

 Several QEEG products have received Class 2 FDA medical device clearance and the method has received some medical acceptance for use in epilepsy patients.
 However QEEG has not been endorsed by the American Academy of Neurology or the American Clinical Neurophysiology Society.